Green0wl/zsh-git-kali-prompt/README.md

 3. Restart the console, or write the `zsh` command to start a new session with the applied changes to the `~/.zshrc` settings.
 4. Go in a git repository and test it!
 This only works if you are in a repository.

+## Deletion

+To remove the git command prompt, you need to remove the entire zsh-git-kali-prompt directory (where all the prompt scripts are located), and lines in ~/.zshrc that you added there during installation.

 ## Customisation

 - You may redefine the function `git_super_status` (after the `source` statement) to adapt it to your needs (to change the order in which the information is displayed).